influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/ping/_index.md

 The `influx ping` command checks the health of a running InfluxDB instance by querying the `/health` endpoint.
-It does not require an authorization token.
+It does not require an authentication token.

 ## Usage
 ```